april19833/currency-1.5/contracts/README.md

 The major changes from the current implementation of Eco are:

-- PolicyProposals and PolicyVotes are combined into EcoGovernance which operates on an enum similar to TrustedNodes
+- PolicyProposals and PolicyVotes are combined into CommunityGovernance which operates on an enum similar to TrustedNodes
 - The enum can have variable length timing.
 For example, it could run for a month until a proposal passes, and then as soon as one does, start a new voting cycle.
 This will reduce "dead" time at the cost of "predictable" governance timing
 - The internal enum removes the need for cloning of contracts each cycle.
   Proposals no longer perform arbitrary code execution, and instead pass vectors with relevant contracts and function calls.
 This will be explained further in the Root Policy section.